colinbut/monolith-enterprise-application/README.md

 This project aims to provide a skeleton example of a common traditional (perhaps now viewed as legacy) enterprise like application.

+This project's concepts are an extension of another demo project Sales-Order-System where it showcase more advanced common features that is normally seen in a traditional big-scale enterprise application.

 _Note, this project is not a complete application and i have no intention of making it complete, it only serves the purpose of providing a variety of specific demonstrations only._